framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 #### 1. Max FOV Value

 Set your game to run in a 1:1 aspect ratio.
-Switch the add-on UI to `Tweaking Mode` and expand *Additional info*, keeping your eye on FOV.
+With *Additional info* expanded, keep your eye on *FOV*.
 With the tool's free camera active, zoom out until the image flips.
-Note the FOV value at which this occurs, that will be the **Max FOV Value**.
+Note the FOV value at which the flip occurs - this is the **Max FOV Value**.

 @alert neutral
-This value is typically 180 and shouldn't need to be tweaked unless you think something's up.
+This value is typically 180 and shouldn't need to be tweaked unless you figure something's wrong.
 @end

 #### 2. Calibrating the focus plane